 Get our best content on ecommerce marketing in your inbox 2 times a week

-Should I keep capturing emails during a sitewide sale?
+3. Should I keep capturing emails during a sitewide sale?

-What kind of discount should I offer?
+4. What kind of discount should I offer?

-Whereas if you’re a high-end, luxury brand, you’re probably better off keeping your prices the same and offering an accessory or free shipping with each purchase.
+Brands selling products with a lower order value might be better off increasing their normal discount rate from 5–10% to 20–30%.
+If you’re a high-end, luxury brand, you’re probably better off keeping your prices the same and offering an accessory or free shipping with each purchase.

 And if you want to avoid simply discounting your products, you can always get creative with your Black Friday offers.

-Should you change your ads for BFCM?
+6. Should I change my ads for BFCM?